 Opensource lightweight browser for Ubuntu Linux to browse different websites on average or low hardware configuration Linux systems.
 Lightweight browser Alternatives to Chrome and Mozilla for Linux.

-Web Browsers, the day when they started making our lives easier by allowing us to crawl the internet to today’s world; they have been gone through numerous technological advancements.
-Browsers are quite advance to handle high-end graphics, online videos, apps and more without the help of third-party software.
-But this also has made them heavy in terms of consuming hardware resources, means more RAM and storage space.
-Such kind of browsers works well on good system configuration machines, however, Linux operating systems those are running on old PC or laptops or low configuration systems require light browsers with a minimal approach to work fast.
+Web Browsers, the day when they started making our lives easier by allowing us to crawl the internet in today’s world; have gone through numerous technological advancements.
+Browsers are quite advanced to handle high-end graphics, online videos, apps, and more without the help of third-party software.
+But this also has made them heavy in terms of consuming hardware resources, which means more RAM and storage space.
+Such kind of browsers works well on good system configuration machines, however, Linux operating systems that are running on old PC or laptops or low configuration systems require light browsers with a minimal approach to work fast.

-Mainstream browser or shall I say the dominated one: Google Chrome that Linux users refrain themselves from instaling it on their machines is rather resourced consuming browser.
-This is the main reason why most of the Linux OS like Ubuntu, Linux Mint, Centos and more come with Firefox Mozilla but somewhere it still not that much lightweight as we need it to be.
+The mainstream browser or shall I say the dominant one: Google Chrome which Linux users refrain from installing it on their machines is a rather resourced consuming browser.
+This is the main reason why most Linux OS like Ubuntu, Linux Mint, Centos, and more come with Firefox Mozilla but somewhere it is still not that much lightweight as we need it to be.
 So, I have done some research and gathered some lightweight Linux browsers.

 Midori browser lightweight Linux browser

-Midori is a free and open source lightweight browser for Linux operating systems.
-It initially released on 16 December 2007 and has faced up and down in terms of developments.
+Midori is a free and open-source lightweight browser for Linux operating systems.
+It was initially released on 16 December 2007 and has faced up and down in terms of development.
 However, in the last year 2018, the latest version of the Midori 8.0, an overhauled one launched with additional features such as adblocker.

-So, if you are looking for a lightweight alternative web browser for Linux’ s default one then try Midori.
+So, if you are looking for a lightweight alternative web browser for Linux’s default one then try Midori.
 It is not only lightweight but also has some mainstream features that are really needed by the users.
-Such as support to HTML5, Bookmark management, Configurable web search, Private browsing, Tabs, windows & session management and more…
+Such as support for HTML5, Bookmark management, Configurable web search, Private browsing, Tabs, windows & session management, and more…

-Midori, which is a Japnese name for green, integrated with GTK+ 2 and GTK+ 3 support, working on WebKit rendering engine plus also supports user scripts and user styles.
+Midori, which is a Japanese name for green, integrated with GTK+ 2 and GTK+ 3 support, working on WebKit rendering engine plus also supports user scripts and user styles.

-Its default search engine is DuckDuck GO and comes with few extension support: Adblock, Form history, Mouse gestures, Cookie management, and RSS Feed Panel.
-Furthermore, its Cross-browser extensions are compatible with Chrome, Firefox, Opera and Vivaldi.
+Its default search engine is DuckDuck GO and comes with a few extension support: Adblock, Form history, Mouse gestures, Cookie management, and RSS Feed Panel.
+Furthermore, its Cross-browser extensions are compatible with Chrome, Firefox, Opera, and Vivaldi.

-Not only Linux platform, but the Midori is also available for Android, BSD and MacOS.
+Not only the Linux platform, but the Midori is also available for Android, BSD, and macOS.
 The Windows version of the Midori is not active in development.